-The prefered habitats maintain an average temperature of 75º F (24º C) or more and receive plenty of precipitation meaning they are usually only found below 3300 ft (1000 m).
+The preferred habitats maintain an average temperature of 75º F (24º C) or more and receive plenty of precipitation meaning they are usually only found below 3300 ft (1000 m).

 They exceed even the American eastern diamondback rattlesnake making them the largest pit viper in the world.
 They are also considered the 2nd longest venomous snake in the world after the king cobra (Ophiophagus hannah).

-The back color ranges from tan, yellowish, brown, grey, reddish or even a pale pink ground color, with distinct dark brown or black diamond-shaped markings down the back very often with yellowish edges.
+The back color ranges from tan, yellowish, brown, gray, reddish or even a pale pink ground color, with distinct dark brown or black diamond-shaped markings down the back very often with yellowish edges.

 They have a thick cylindrical and tapered body, with a triangularly shaped head and narrow neck.
 They are not as heavy as heaviest rattlesnakes or other vipers, reaching weights around 6.6 to 11 lb (3 to 5 kg).